Questions raised over Kellyanne Conway 'Bowling Green massacre' claim

 Critics quickly pointed out there was no such massacre after her comments on MSNBC's Hardball on Thursday night.
 Conway took to Twitter on Friday morning to explain that she "meant to say 'Bowling Green terrorists.'"

-"Neither person is charged with plotting any attacks on American soil," said David Hale, U.S. attorney for the Western District of Kentucky, at the time.
+"Neither person is charged with plotting any attacks on American soil," David Hale, then U.S. attorney for the Western District of Kentucky, said at the time.
 "These charges relate to activities that occurred when they were in Iraq, first of all.
-Secondly, they relate to conspiracy to aid Al Qaeda in Iraq."
+Secondly, they relate to conspiracy to aid al Qaeda in Iraq."

 The men, Mohanad Shareef Hammadi and Waad Ramadan Alwan, admitted to using explosive devices against U.S. soldiers in Iraq in the past, but there were no deaths connected to the plot they were involved in while living in Bowling Green.

 A confidential informant working for the feds presented the two men with the opportunity to ship weapons and money to Iraq as part of a sting operation, according to the Justice Department.
-There was no allegation that they intended to attack anyone on U.S. soil.
+They were not charged with intending to attack anyone on U.S. soil.

 Related: Obama Rejects Trump Immigration Orders, Backs Protests

-After the men's arrest, President Obama signed an order tightening the immigration review process for citizens of Iraq, which slowed down visa approvals.
+After the men's arrest, President Obama signed an order tightening the immigration review process for citizens of Iraq, which slowed down visa approvals that year.

 "I bet it's brand new information to people that President Obama had a six-month ban on the Iraqi refugee program after two Iraqis came here to this country, were radicalized and they were the masterminds behind the Bowling Green massacre," Conway said.